SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Pods may also stay in pending state because [storage requirements](#storage) cannot be met.
 Check `kubectl get pv,pvc`.
 PVCs and PVs should be in bound state and if not then use `kubectl describe pvc` for any issues.

-Unless otherwise specified, a default storage class must be available for default PubSub+ deployment configuration.
+Unless otherwise specified, a default storage class must be available for default PubSub+ EBS deployment configuration.
 ```bash
 kubectl get storageclasses
 ```

 #### Pods stuck in CrashLoopBackoff, Failed or Not Ready

-Pods stuck in CrashLoopBackoff, or Failed, or Running but not Ready "active" state, usually indicate an issue at the container OS or PubSub+ process start.
+Pods stuck in CrashLoopBackoff, or Failed, or Running but not Ready "active" state, usually indicate an issue at the container OS or PubSub+ EBS process start.
 Try to delete and then recreate the deployment and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
 Look for ERROR messages preceded by information that may reveal the issue.
 Also try to check [logs from the previously terminated container](#viewing-logs).

 #### No Pods listed